"I used to go and play badminton with my dad"

 We delve further into the humble beginnings of South Asians in East Africa.
 This includes their achievements and prosperous life in the Eastern part of the world’s second-most populous continent.

 East African Railways and First Settlers

 The significance of South Asians arriving in East Africa was the construction of the railways.
 The building of the railways between 1896 to 1901, saw a major increase in South Asians from an undivided India.

 According to a report by the BBC, around 32,000 Asian labourers shifted to East Africa courtesy of British colonists.
-The majority of them who were Gujarati and Punjabi of varied faiths all travelled by ship.
+The majority who were Gujarati and Punjabi of varied faiths all travelled by ship.

 The railways benefited from their expertise, especially with some having previous experience of working in India.

 Many South Asians saw the opportunity of migrating to better their lives.
 For example, reasons to move include escaping extensive poverty and extreme scarcity of food.

 Furthermore, the lack of employment opportunities pushed South Asians to work on the railways.
 Often living in compact communities, they maintained their culture and roots linking back to India.

 Interestingly, the ‘Kenya and Uganda Railways and Harbours’ (1929-1948) and ‘East African Railways and Harbours Corporation’ (1948-1977) became the successors of the Uganda Railway (1895-1929).